-Formatting: You must type your paper in LaTeX (the mathematical typsetting system).
+Formatting: You must type your paper in LaTeX.
 You should use 11 pt font and the default margins.
 Images should be included as figures, as in the sample document.
 Neatly hand-drawn figures, scanned in and included in the file are acceptable.
 All figures should be referenced in the text.
-The paper, including any figures, should be 3 - 4 pages long, depending on topic.
+The paper, including any figures, should be 3-4 pages long, depending on topic.